 - Start finding those bugs!
 They were so quick it was hard for me to catch any pictures.

-- My daughter loved sorting them and every now and then I would sneak one into the wrong color and she’d fix it.
+- My daughter loved sorting them.
+Every now and then, I would sneak one into the wrong color and she’d fix it.

 - When we found them all I asked them to count.
 My daughter counted all the bugs in each color and my son counted all the bugs in every color.
 He also told me which color had the most, which had the least.

 - After that, he went off to play Lego but my daughter and I played two more times.

 We try to always match up activities with books to reinforce active play with quality reading time.
 Here are 19 great bug books for you and your little bug hunters to check out.

 For other indoor activities like this bug hunt, make sure to follow me on Facebook!